This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Your mature milk will come in about 2 to 5 days after your baby is born.
 Before your mature milk comes in, your body makes a small amount of breast milk called colostrum.
 Colostrum is a special type of milk that is rich in nutrients and antibodies (proteins that protect your baby's immune system).
+Your mature milk will come in about 2 to 5 days after your baby is born.
+Your breasts can produce enough milk for your baby if he is latched on well, and you feed him regularly and often.
+Some things can affect your milk supply.
+You can increase your milk supply again if it decreases.

 Reasons your breast milk supply may decrease:

-- Stress: As a new mother, you may have increased stress, be very tired, and worry more.
-This may cause you to have a decreased supply of breast milk.
+- Stress can decrease your milk supply.
+As a new mother, you may have increased stress, be very tired, or worry more.
+Stress may cause you to breastfeed less often or for shorter periods of time.

 Signs that your breast milk supply may be low:

-- Your baby looks as if he is losing weight.
+- Your baby looks like he is losing weight.

 - Your baby is 4 or more days old and has fewer than 6 wet diapers a day.

-- Your baby is 4 or more days old and has fewer than 3 to 4 bowel movements a day.
+- Your baby is 4 or more days old and has fewer than 3 bowel movements a day.

-- Your baby shows signs of hunger more often than usual or acts as if he did not get enough milk after a feeding.
+- Your baby shows signs of hunger more often than usual or acts like he did not get enough milk after a feeding.
 He also may not sleep well.

 - You do not feel or see changes in your breasts, such as fullness before feeding and softness after.
 You should see these changes within 5 days of giving birth.